Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Introduction

 \section{Introduction}

 Consider the first-order rewrite rule

 paired with the base case $F(x,y,Z)\to x$.
 The counter decreases from $S(n)$ to $n$, the recursive call persists, and the step argument~$y$ is simultaneously preserved in the surrounding wrapper $G(y,\cdot)$.
-This is the base/step/counter core of primitive recursion, the same pattern that underlies natural-number iteration, normalizing recursors in G\"odel's 1958 Dialectica system, verified recursion over inductive datatypes, and many rewrite-based program transformations~\cite{godel1931,godel1958dialectica,baader1998termrewriting,terese2003trs}.
+This is the base/step/counter core of primitive recursion on natural numbers.
+In first-order rewriting terms, it is a standard base/step schema with a decreasing counter and a persistent recursive call~\cite{baader1998termrewriting,terese2003trs}.
+Closely related finite-type primitive recursion appears in G\"odel's 1958 Dialectica system~\cite{godel1958dialectica}.